evoluhq/sqlite-wasm-cipher/README.md

 This project is based on [SQLite Wasm](https://sqlite.org/wasm), which it conveniently wraps as an ES Module and publishes to npm as [`@sqlite.org/sqlite-wasm`](https://www.npmjs.com/package/@sqlite.org/sqlite-wasm).

+This project is also based on [SQLite3MultipleCiphers](https://github.com/utelle/SQLite3MultipleCiphers), which is used to support multiple ciphers.